 What are you faced with?

 It is not fun when you have problems with your water heater.
 You need to take a shower, you are running out of clean underwear, you have no coffee mugs left!
 Maybe you use hot water to heat your home and it is winter right now.
-Having no hot water is a pain.
+Whether you are running a gas hot water system or an electric hot water system, having no hot water is a pain.
 Some common hot water problems include:

 - Odd noises like rumbling, whining or popping